 The low crime risks for both the Site PMA and Meriwether County should continue to positively enhance marketability of the subject site, as evidenced by the subject project's 100.0% occupancy and wait list.
 The fact that nearly all existing rentals identified and surveyed within the Site PMA are maintaining high occupancy rates further provides evidence that the relatively low crime rates have had a positive impact on the marketability of existing projects.
 Overall, we do not believe crime will be an issue in the continued marketability of the subject site.

 A map illustrating crime risk is on the following page.
+A map musuating crime risk is on the following page.

 7. OVERALL SITE EVALUATION